shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - You're building out a single-region application in us-west-2.
 However, disaster recovery is a strong consideration, and you need to build the application so that if us-west-2 becomes unavailable, you can fail-over to us-west-1.
 Your application relies exclusively on pre-built AMI's.
 In order to share those AMI's with the region you're using as a backup, which process would you follow?
 TBC.
 Copy security group, permission manually.

 - The combined Value and Name for binary and large text must not excceed 400kb for DynamoDB

+### udemy exam set

+### S1

+- Autoscaling group
+- spot instance
+- Q2: One can use IAM DB authentication to access RDS instance from EC2 instance.
+With IAM DB authentication, you don't need password, all you need is a authentication token.
+- Q3:
+    - **AWS Budgets** gives you the ability to set custom budgets that alert you when your costs or usage execced your budgeted amount.
+    - **Cost Explorer** identifies areas that need further inquiry and see trends to understand your costs.
+    - **Cost Allocation Tags** makes it easier for you to categorize and track your aws costs.
+- Q13: Route Origin AUthorization (ROA) to provision and advertise your application static ip to aws so your customer whitelist doesn't need to change your application static ip.

+- Q15: You can use a uniq or pre-built AMI to a specific region only.
+- Q16: Amazon DynamoDB Accelerator(DAX) can cache Amazon DynamoDB and increase reponse time from milliseconds to microseconds.

+- Q18: S3 have server-side and client-side encryption for data secuiryt.
+- Q19: transferring data from EC2 to S3, Glacier, DynamoDB, SES, SQS, or SimgpleDB in the same AWS region has no cost at all.

+- Q20: when create or modify your DB instance to run as a Multi-AZ deployment, RDS automatically provision and maintains a synchronous `standy` replicat in a different availability Zone.
+Updates to your DB instance are synchronously replicated across AZ to the standby in order to keep both in sync and protect your latest database updates against DB instance failure.
+    - Read replica provides an asynchronous replication instead of synchronous.
+Read replica is only available in Aurora, MySQL, MariaDB, and PostgreSQL database engines.
+    - Dynamo DB doesn't have read replica feature.

+- Q25: Enhanced Monitoring in RDS give metrics in DB for processes or threads that use DB

+- Q29: When an instance fails within an auto scaling group, ELB will stop sending traffic to the EC2 instace and auto scaling group will replace it with a new instance.

+- Q30: **SAML**, TBC

+- Q32: **Workload management(WLM)**, TBC

+- Q34: **Amazon Redshift Enhanced VPC Routing**, TBC

+- Q35: EBS can be attached to one EC2 instance at a time.

+- Q38: if your spot instance is termianted or stopped by Amazon EC2 in the first instacne hour, you will not be charged for that usage.
+If the spot price excceeds your maxim spot price config, it will be terminated automatically by AWS.

+- Q39: how to protect lambda from traffic spikes: enable throttling limits and result caching in API gateway.

+- Q41: One need to install CloudWatch Agent in EC2 in order to collect memory and disk utilization data. enhanced monitoring option is for RDS not for ECs.

+- Q44: You can still read and write to the EBS volume while you are taking snapshot of the EBS volume.

+- Q48: EC2 instance termination policy.
+TBC

+- Q49: SSD for small random I/O; HDD for large random IO.

+- Q52: using Amazon MQ when migrated a previous message service use industry standard messagping API

+- Q54: Aurora to direct high capacity instances to low-capacity instances.
+TBC.

+- Q57: high performance key-value storage: DynamoDB and ElastiCache

+- Q60: reserverd instance is not a physical instance, but rather a billing discount on on-demand instance.

+- Q64: REDIS, TBC.

 ## 2 参考资料 ##
 - [《Vim Masterclass》](https://www.udemy.com/vim-commands-cheat-sheet/);